 Your Johns Hopkins Enterprise Directory (JHED) login ID allows you access to the Sheridan Libraries’ extensive electronic databases and search capabilities.

-- Constructing Your Syllabus IMPORTANT: Please submit a copy of your final syllabus to Natalie Hicks before your first scheduled class meeting.
-The CER’s TA guide provides clear direction on what you need to include in your syllabus.
+Please submit a copy of your final syllabus to Natalie Hicks before your first scheduled class meeting.
+The CER’s website provides clear direction on what you need to include in your syllabus.
 The TA guide is great for first-time instructors and provides excellent suggestions on course development, tools, university policies, etc. Syllabus Outline Example

 Providing reasonable and necessary accommodations to students with special needs is an important part of our responsibilities as educators.
 To ensure that the University meets its obligations to students consistently and fairly, students who seek accommodations should first register with the disability services coordinator in their school or division.